Bruff R.F.C.: The Thirds

 Bruff RFC Junior 2 (The Thirds) are the third choice Adult team for Bruff R.F.C.
-The team are currently competing in the North Munster Gleeson League competition in Section B. The Thirds are currently coached by Des Power and Seamus Sheehan.
+The team are currently competing in the North Munster Gleeson League competition in Section B. The Thirds are currently coached by Ger Collins.

 In the 2007-2008 season The Thirds finished top of Section B in the Gleeson League but unfortunately suffered a 23-3 defeat at home to Garryowen Football Club They finished the season on a high, winning the McInerney Cup eliminating St. Senan's and Thomond RFC before edging Old Crescent 20-13 in a well-fought final at Kilballyowen Park.

 The 2008-2009 season started well for The Thirds, winning 3 challenge matches and their first Gleeson League match (while only conceding 10 points in the 4 games).
 The season started to run downhill after that with defeats to Cashel, Clonmel, Shannon and Kilfeacle, with a draw and a 1-point victory against UL Bohs in between.
 Bruff were unable to successfully defend the McInerney Cup losing to Garryowen in Annacotty.
 Bruff had knocked out Old Crescent, St. Senans and Shannon on their way to the final.
 Bruff crashed out in the Semi-finals of the Webb Cup to Cashel in a high-scoring match.
 Richie McAuliffe finished as top points scorer with 97points, despite missing a penalty in the final game of the season.
 Stephen O'Shea scored 3 tries also.